nickypy/blog/content/posts/dockerizing-go-mod.md

 date: 2019-11-17T15:08:04-08:00
 draft: false
 ---
-This will be an intro to Dockerizeing go modules and multi-stage Docker builds.
+This will be an intro to Dockerizing go modules and multi-stage Docker builds.

 Let's start with a simple Hello World webserver:
 ```go